I work in Northeast Mission—what does this mean for employees and customers?

 Share this:

-There are a lot of different parking needs for businesses in the Northeast Mission, so the proposal has a lot of different parking options—
+There are a lot of different parking needs for people who work in the Northeast Mission and for businesses to consider for customers so the proposal has a mix of parking options—

 • Paid parking (blue markings on the proposal)